Hanover Safety Guide

 At Hauptbahnhof, individuals offer to carry bags or 'validate' tickets, then demand a tip or steal luggage while you're distracted.

-Street teams set up on Kröpcke pedestrian zone, inviting bets on a pea under a shell; shills in crowd pretend to win.
+Street teams set up on Kröpcke pedestrian zone, inviting bets on a pea under a shell.
+Shills in crowd pretend to win.

-Stickers with fake QR codes placed over legitimate ones on outdoor tables; scanning sends you to a copy-cat payment site.
+Stickers with fake QR codes placed over legitimate ones on outdoor tables.
+Scanning sends you to a copy-cat payment site.

 Safety Tips